lkoepsel/jupyterlab/README.md

 3. Open *Git Bash* (Windows) or *Terminal* (macOS). **From here on, the application window will be called the command line interface (CLI).**
 4. In Explorer (Windows) or Finder (macOS), go to a base folder of your choice, such as "*My Documents*" or "*Documents*" and drag the icon of the folder to your CLI.
 This is an easy way to open that folder in the CLI.
 5. In the CLI, type "*pwd*" to ensure you are in the right folder, it needs to end with "*My Documents*" or "*Documents*".
-6. In the CLI, enter "clone " (make sure there is a space after the "e"), and *paste* the contents from step 2 above.
+6. In the CLI, enter "git clone " (make sure there is a space after the "e"), and *paste* the contents from step 2 above.
 7. The line will look something like this (see below) and press return.
 	```bash
 	git clone https://github.com/lkoepsel/jupyterlab.git